State Spotlight:

 Tri-Cities

-With more than 300 days of sunshine, amazing community amenities and the infrastructure to host numerous and diverse events, the Tri-Cities (comprised of Kennewick, Pasco, Richland, and West Richland) region is a leading sports destination centrally located in the Pacific Northwest.
+With an abundance of sunshine, amazing community amenities and the infrastructure to host numerous and diverse events, the Tri-Cities (comprised of Kennewick, Pasco, Richland, and West Richland) region is a leading sports destination, centrally located in the Pacific Northwest.

 Major Facilities:

-• Pasco Sporting Complex has six softball fields and two sand volleyball courts
+• The Pasco Sporting Complex has six softball fields and two sand volleyball courts

-• Columbia Playfield is a 28-acre complex with five softball fields
+• Richland’s Columbia Playfield is a 28-acre complex with five softball fields

-• Southridge Sports Complex is a 52-acre multi-sport facility with four lighted baseball/softball fields and two multi-purpose sports fields, as well as a 30,000-square-foot pavilion that accommodates basketball, volleyball, futsal, and more
+• Southridge Sports Complex is a 52-acre multisport facility with four lighted baseball/softball fields with overlays for soccer and lacrosse, and also space for basketball, volleyball, futsal, and more

 Convention Center:

-The Three Rivers Convention Center offers 75,000 square feet of space for sports such as gymnastics, basketball, volleyball, hockey, and more.
+Three Rivers Convention Center in Kennewick offers 75,000 square feet of space and hosts a variety of sporting events each year.

 Contact: